First-Aider Job Description

 - Assist the Director by tending to medical needs of campers and staff.

-- Submit a form to the Applications person, and obtain a police records check.
+- Submit a form to the Volunteer Program Coordinator (VPC), and obtain a police record check.

 - Arrive at camp before the campers arrive, when the VPC asks you.
 Help check off each camper as they arrive on the list provided by the registar.
 The manager will be with you so you can intake any medicaitons.

 - Keep First Aid supplies stocked by giving list of requirements to the Manager.

 - Become aware of special medical needs or conditions of campers and volunteer staff as shown on their camper forms and counsellor forms.